 Pearls & Pitfalls

 Fluid deficit after exertion is calculated by comparing pre-exercise and postexercise body weight.
 Fluid deficit is replaced on a one-for-one basis (ie, 1 L for each kg lost, or 2 cups/lb).
 In most cases, plain water is acceptable.
 Electrolyte-containing sports drinks may be preferred.
 However, fluids with a carbohydrate content of > 8% (8 g/100 mL, or 20 g in a typical 250-mL serving) decrease gastric emptying and slow fluid absorption.
 Mixing plain water with sports drinks at a 50:50 ratio allows faster absorption of the glucose and electrolytes.
-Patients with findings suggesting heat illness Overview of Heat Illness Heat illness encompasses a number of disorders ranging in severity from muscle cramps and heat exhaustion to heatstroke (which is a life-threatening emergency).
-Heat illness, although preventable... read more or volume depletion Water and Sodium Balance Body fluid volume and electrolyte concentration are normally maintained within very narrow limits despite wide variations in dietary intake, metabolic activity, and environmental stresses.
+Patients with findings suggesting heat illness Overview of Heat Illness Heat illness encompasses a number of disorders ranging in severity from muscle cramps and heat exhaustion to heatstroke (which can be a life-threatening emergency).
+Current estimates of heat-related... read more or volume depletion Water and Sodium Balance Body fluid volume and electrolyte concentration are normally maintained within very narrow limits despite wide variations in dietary intake, metabolic activity, and environmental stresses.
 Homeostasis... read more may require oral or IV fluid and electrolyte replacement immediately.